 Disease burden model

-To estimate the current number of patients in the various disease stages, to project the future burden of disease and the subsequent costs, we have used an Excel-based disease progression model, which represents the natural history of CHC according to METAVIR scoring system, constructed by the Center for Disease Analysis (CO, United States)[20].
+To estimate the current number of patients in the various disease stages and to project the future disease burden and the associated costs, we used an Excel-based disease progression model, which represents the natural history of CHC according to the METAVIR scoring system constructed by the Center for Disease Analysis (CO, United States)[20].
 It has been used in several countries with country-specific data as input[18].
 Appropriate input for Greece was obtained from the literature.
-Further details about the description of the model and Greek specific epidemiological inputs are available elsewhere[14,18].
+Further details about the description of the model and Greek-specific epidemiological inputs have been previously published[14,18].

-To examine the epidemiological and the economic impact of WHO Global Hepatitis Strategy, we created a scenario according to WHO recommendations and compared it with the current HCV management strategy in Greece where patients are treated with INF-free DAA regimens with limited population coverage due to the low diagnostic rate and the lack of awareness or screening campaigns.
+To examine the epidemiological and economic impact of the WHO Global Hepatitis Strategy, we created a scenario according to WHO recommendations and compared it with the current HCV management strategy in Greece, where patients are treated with INF-free DAA regimens with limited population coverage due to the low diagnostic rate and the lack of awareness or screening campaigns.

 Examined epidemiological scenarios

-Base case: In the baseline scenario, patients are treated with IFN-free DAA regimens, without the additional implementation of awareness or screening campaigns, which would lead to a gradual decrease of the available patients for treatment.
-Treatment is limited for fibrosis stage ≥ 2 which represents the 2017 national treatment guideline.
-In 2017 about 2000 cases were treated in Greece.
-We assumed that this figure would be the same in 2018 but would decrease gradually to 1000 cases by 2020 and then would remain in this number.
-SVR rates were assumed to be 90%, for genotype 1, 3 and 95% for genotype 2, 4[15] (Table 1).
+Base case: In the baseline scenario, patients are treated with IFN-free DAA regimens without the additional implementation of awareness or screening campaigns.
+This would lead to a gradual decrease in the available patients for treatment.
+Treatment is limited to fibrosis stage ≥ 2, which represents the 2017 national treatment guideline.
+Approximately 2,000 cases were treated in Greece in 2017.
+We assumed that this figure would be the same in 2018 but would gradually decrease to 1,000 cases by 2020 and would then remain at this number.
+SVR rates were assumed to be 90% for genotype 1, 3 and 95% for genotype 2, 4[15] (Table 1).

-WHO Global Hepatitis Strategy: WHO Global Hepatitis Strategy integrates both prevention and disease burden targets[7].
-More specifically, the prevention target aims to reduce new infections by 90%, while the mortality target aims to reduce HCV mortality by 65% up to 2030 compared to 2015.
-To achieve the WHO goals in Greece, diagnosed and treated patients should be gradually increased up to 7000 and 6800 patients per year, respectively.
-Initially until 2018, patients with fibrosis stage ≥ F2 will be treated.
+WHO Global Hepatitis Strategy: The WHO Global Hepatitis Strategy integrates both prevention and disease burden targets[7].
+More specifically, the prevention target aims to reduce new infections by 90%, while the mortality target aims to reduce HCV mortality to 65% by 2030 compared to 2015.
+To achieve the WHO goals in Greece, the number of diagnosed and treated patients should gradually increase up to 7,000 and 6,800 patients per year, respectively.
+Initially, through 2018, patients with fibrosis stage ≥ F2 will be treated.
 After 2019, treatment coverage should be expanded to all patients (Table 1).

-Economic part of the model
+Economic portion of the model

-Regarding the economic part of the model, we have computed the direct and the indirect/societal costs of HCV infection.
+Regarding the economic portion of the model, we have computed the direct and the indirect/societal costs of HCV infection.

-Direct and indirect/societal costs: Direct costs include the cost of antiviral treatment per treated patient per year, annual health care costs per patient, screening/diagnostic costs per patient, as well as laboratory cost per treated patient (Table 2)[21].
+Direct and indirect/societal costs: Direct costs include the cost of antiviral treatment per treated patient per year, annual health care costs per patient, screening/diagnostic costs per patient, as well as laboratory costs per treated patient (Table 2)[21].

-Data for healthcare costs were obtained through a Greek database from liver clinics.
+Data for healthcare costs were obtained through a database from Greek liver clinics.
 The annual cost for F0-F3 patients, for the third-party payer in Greece, without antiviral treatment, is 230 €.
-The costs of compensated cirrhosis (F4), decompensated cirrhosis and hepatocellular carcinoma (HCC) -without the cost of antiviral treatments- are 1340 €, 4460 €, 33000 € per year, respectively.
-Patients with liver transplant have a cost of 134630 € in the first year and 4640 € for the subsequent years[22].
-Lab cost (e.g., anti-HCV, RNA test, genotyping exam and liver biopsy/elastography) are 350 € while the cost per anti-HCV screening is 10 €.
+The costs of compensated cirrhosis (F4), decompensated cirrhosis and hepatocellular carcinoma (HCC) without the cost of antiviral treatments are 1,340 €, 4,460 €, and 33,000 € per year, respectively.
+Liver transplant patients have a cost of 134,630 € in the first year and 4,640 € in subsequent years[22].
+Lab costs (e.g., anti-HCV, RNA test, genotyping exam and liver biopsy/elastography) are 350 €, while the cost per anti-HCV screening is 10 €.